FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 16. Run tests to verify success
 17. Try the Start-TDDSession.ps1 script for an interactive workflow
 18. Test the Watch-Changes.ps1 script for automatic workflow
+19. Verify proper error handling in all scripts
+20. Confirm the use of structured Docker output formats for container operations
+21. Validate the specific pattern for Business Central container operations
+22. Check the strongly-typed objects returned by each script
-19. Document any issues or improvements needed
+23. Document any issues or improvements needed
 ```

 **Verification:**